 Large number of treats needed to get benefits

 While brushing your cat’s teeth is still the best way to provide at-home dental care, offering treats proven to help oral health is also a great option.
-Feline Greenies Dental Treats are crunchy treats proven by the Veterinary Oral Health Council (VOHC) to slow or reduce plaque and tartar.
+Feline Greenies Dental Treats are crunchy treats proven by the Veterinary Oral Health Council (VOHC) to slow or reduce tartar.
 They are designed to improve dental health and are scientifically proven to do so, but you’ll need to feed an average-sized cat 16 treats a day to see these benefits.
 Thankfully, these dental treats are available in a variety of sizes, including a 1.3-pound tub, so you won’t run out.

 Best Grain Free: PureBites Freeze Dried Chicken Breast Cat Treats